Ossie Clark: Early life

 Soon after leaving Beamont Secondary Technical School, Clark attended the Regional College of Art in Manchester at the age of 16.
-Ossie had to get up very early in the morning to make the long trip from home to college each day.
-Anne Clark would give Ossie prescribed pills to keep him awake and alert.
-This would be the start of a lifelong addiction to both prescribed and illegal drugs.
+Anne Clark would give Ossie prescribed pills to keep him awake and alert, due to the long hours and commute this had entailed.
+This would be the start of a lifelong addiction to prescribed and illegal drugs.

 While attending college in Manchester, Clark was introduced to Celia Birtwell by a close friend and classmate named Mo McDermott.
-The pair started out as just good friends but that friendship soon developed into a love affair.
+The pair started out as just good friends but that friendship soon developed into a romantic relationship.
 Ossie also became good friends with artist David Hockney during this period.
 Clark and Hockney took an inspirational trip to New York City together while still at college where they made many valuable connections in the fashion, art and entertainment communities.
 The friends are widely rumoured to have been lovers with a volatile relationship.
-Clark graduated from the Regional College of Art in 1962...
+Clark graduated from the Regional College of Art in 1962.

 Clark then attended the Royal College of Art in London and achieved a first-class degree in 1965.
 While attending college in London, Celia Birtwell came to live with Ossie in his small Notting Hill flat.
 Ossie's degree fashion show at the RCA was a huge success.
 At this time his design style was heavily influenced by pop art and Hollywood glamour.
 The final line-up featured a dress with flashing lightbulbs down the front which was shown in every major newspaper and fashion publication the following day.
 The fashion press swamped Ossie with requests for photo-shoots and special order garments.
 In August that year he had his first feature in British Vogue.
 A popular shop named 'Woollands 21' in London's Sloane Street was the first to begin selling Ossie Clark's clothing line.